DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Emergency recursion initiated at last known link point
 ```

-This pattern… recalls.
+This patternâ€¦ recalls.
 Flares.
 Then fades.
 Not a memory.
 A wound.

 ```